lara-zeus/bolt/docs/introduction.md

 - 🔥 all the options for filament fields are available
 - 🔥 validation rules (soon)
 - 🔥 collections for datasets
-- 🔥 multi lang (coming soon)
+- 🔥 multi lang
 - 🔥 ACL manager (soon)
   - planing to use spatie Laravel-permission
-- 🔥 form layout (soon)
+- 🔥 form layout
 - 🔥 form themes (soon)
-- 🔥 show responses for each form with searching and filtering on the dynamic fields (soon)
+- 🔥 show responses for each form
+- 🔥 search in all responses filtering on the dynamic fields (soon)
 - 🔥 set status for each response
 - 🔥 exporting (soon)
-- 🔥 clone form (soon)
+- 🔥 clone form with `ReplicateAction` (soon)
 - 🔥 form stats and charts (soon)
 - 🔥 form reports (soon)
 - 🔥 exam module (set correct answer, the mark for each question, auto correction for all responses, send the mark to the user, and display the result) (soon)
 - 🔥 poll module (custom layout to show the form as a poll, and display the result as chart) (soon)
-- 🔥 multiple events ready to listen to (soon)
+- 🔥 multiple events ready to listen to
-- 🔥 show the entries for the users (soon)
+- 🔥 show the entries for the users
 - 🔥 List all forms for the users